sails-adminpanel/sails-typescript/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on [GitHub](https://github.com/arvitaly/sails-typescript).
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on [GitHub](https://github.com/sails-adminpanel/sails-typescript).

+The main idea behind this project is to achieve full TypeScript support for Sails.
+However, there are currently some challenges due to the need to use a starter and define everything globally within it.
+Efforts are underway to move towards a solution where only module renaming is required.

+Additionally, there is a need for a pipeline to generate models, services, and helpers automatically.
+Contributions in these areas would greatly benefit the project and the Sails community as a whole.

+Contributions of all kinds are welcome!
+Whether you're interested in improving typings, adding features, fixing bugs, or contributing to documentation, your input is valuable.

+If you have any suggestions, find any issues, or have ideas for improvements, please don't hesitate to open an issue or submit a pull request on [GitHub](https://github.com/sails-adminpanel/sails-typescript).

+Thank you for considering contributing to Sails-Typescript!

+---

 ## License